Pablo Acosta Villarreal: Personal life and links in the US

+After Acosta's death, she was warned by Sheriff Rick Thompson of Presidio County that there was a price on her head, because she knew too much; 4 years later, Thompson was charged and sentenced to life for smuggling $48 million of cocaine, which was later reduced to 30 years.

+Thompson was associated with a local outlaw named Glyn Robert Chambers, a violent man long suspected of drug trafficking with contacts in Mexico, who had been a trafficker for at least 10 years.
+Chambers had a ranch in south Presidio County, just across the border from Ojinaga, the turf of Pablo Acosta.
+According to the DEA, Thompson helped Chambers smuggle more than 20 tons of cocaine and marijuana.
+After Chambers was arrested by the DEA, he made a deal to testify against Thompson.

 In popular culture

 There is a popular rumor in Mexico that states that he was an informant for the US government on communism and guerrilla movements near the Mexico-US border.
-As narrated by the famous Mexican-folk (norteño) group Los Tigres del Norte, in the drug-ballad (narco-corrido) called "El Zorro de Ojinaga", written by Paulino Vargas, that narrates some of the exploits of Acosta Villarreal.
+As narrated by the famous Mexican-folk (norteño) group Los Tigres del Norte, in the drug-ballad (narco-corrido) called "El Zorro de Ojinaga", written by Paulino Vargas, that narrates some of the exploits of Acosta.

-Pablo Acosta is alluded to in Cormac McCarthy's novel No Country for Old Men.
+Acosta is alluded to in Cormac McCarthy's novel No Country for Old Men.

-Acosta-Villarreal is portrayed in Narcos: Mexico by Gerardo Taracena.
+Acosta is portrayed in Narcos: Mexico by Gerardo Taracena.